Hairy/Downy Woodpeckers and Northern Flickers at Oxtongue Lake

 In this video, the Downy woodpecker retrieves pieces of peanuts from the feeder, much like it would bore for insects in a tree.

-It is very common to see Northern Flickers (Colaptes auratus) at Oxtongue Lake.
+It is very common to see Northern Flickers at Oxtongue Lake.
 They, too, are members of the woodpecker family.
-Northern Flickers are one of the few woodpeckers that migrate, however, a couple of years ago, we had a northern flicker frequenting our Toronto bird feeder well into November.
+Northern Flickers are one of the few woodpeckers that migrate, however, a couple of years ago, we had a Northern Flicker frequenting our Toronto bird feeder well into November.
 It is always exciting to see them return in the springtime, knowing that they will help curb the grub and ant population.

-As we witnessed at Oxtongue Lake recently, many woodpeckers, such as this Hairy woodpecker, will scale a tree using their nimble feet in order to search for insects hiding in the crevices of the tree bark.
+Many woodpeckers, such as this Hairy Woodpecker, will scale a tree using their nimble feet in order to search for insects hiding in the crevices of the tree bark.

 For more information about woodpeckers in North America, checkout: Cornell Lab Of Ornithology